Reproducibility: History

-The first to stress the importance of reproducibility in science was the Irish chemist Robert Boyle, in England in the 17th century.
+The first to stress the importance of reproducibility in science was the Anglo-Irish chemist Robert Boyle, in England in the 17th century.
 Boyle's air pump was designed to generate and study vacuum, which at the time was a very controversial concept.
 Indeed, distinguished philosophers such as René Descartes and Thomas Hobbes denied the very possibility of vacuum existence.
 Historians of science Steven Shapin and Simon Schaffer, in their 1985 book Leviathan and the Air-Pump, describe the debate between Boyle and Hobbes, ostensibly over the nature of vacuum, as fundamentally an argument about how useful knowledge should be gained.
 Boyle, a pioneer of the experimental method, maintained that the foundations of knowledge should be constituted by experimentally produced facts, which can be made believable to a scientific community by their reproducibility.
 By repeating the same experiment over and over again, Boyle argued, the certainty of fact will emerge.

 The air pump, which in the 17th century was a complicated and expensive apparatus to build, also led to one of the first documented disputes over the reproducibility of a particular scientific phenomenon.
 In the 1660s, the Dutch scientist Christiaan Huygens built his own air pump in Amsterdam, the first one outside the direct management of Boyle and his assistant at the time Robert Hooke.
 Huygens reported an effect he termed "anomalous suspension", in which water appeared to levitate in a glass jar inside his air pump (in fact suspended over an air bubble), but Boyle and Hooke could not replicate this phenomenon in their own pumps.
-As Shapin and Schaffer describe, “it became clear that unless the phenomenon could be produced in England with one of the two pumps available, then no one in England would accept the claims Huygens had made, or his competence in working the pump”.
+As Shapin and Schaffer describe, "it became clear that unless the phenomenon could be produced in England with one of the two pumps available, then no one in England would accept the claims Huygens had made, or his competence in working the pump".
 Huygens was finally invited to England in 1663, and under his personal guidance Hooke was able to replicate anomalous suspension of water.
 Following this Huygens was elected a Foreign Member of the Royal Society.
-However, Shapin and Schaffer also note that “the accomplishment of replication was dependent on contingent acts of judgment.
-One cannot write down a formula saying when replication was or was not achieved”.
+However, Shapin and Schaffer also note that "the accomplishment of replication was dependent on contingent acts of judgment.
+One cannot write down a formula saying when replication was or was not achieved".